bdy9527/SDCN/README.md

 https://arxiv.org/abs/2002.01633

 # Dataset
-Due to the limitation of the size of the submitted file, the complete data can be found in Baidu Netdisk:
+Due to the limitation of file size, the complete data can be found in Baidu Netdisk:

 graph: 链接:https://pan.baidu.com/s/1MEWr1KyrtBQndVNy8_y2Lw  密码:opc1